openebs/openebs/documentation/source/install/on_premise_solutions.rst

       ciuser@OpenEBSClient:~/openebs/e2e/ansible$ ansible-playbook run-hyperconverged-tests.yml

-* Verify that the pod is deployed on the Kubernetes minion along with the OpenEBS storage pods created as per the storage-class in the persistent volume claim, by executing the following command on the Kubernetes master.
+* Verify that the pod is deployed on the Kubernetes nodes along with the OpenEBS storage pods created as per the storage-class in the persistent volume claim, by executing the following command on the Kubernetes master.
   ::

       name@MayaMaster:~$ kubectl get pods